prefix-dev/pixi/docs/preview_features/build.md

 ## Limitations
 Currently, the `build` feature has a number of limitations:

-1. Recursive source dependencies are not supported.
+1. Recursive source dependencies are not supported. ( source dependencies that have source dependencies )
 2. Workspace dependencies cannot be inherited.
 3. Progress reporting should be improved.
 4. Only a limited number of languages and build systems are supported.